TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 </li>
 </ul>
 <ul>
- 	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.
+ 	<li>Note that these questions make up Part 2 of your Blog assignment for this unit.
 See Unit 5 Assessment for more details.</li>
 </ul>
-<h3><strong>[Kelly- I'm not sure what is best for these LA's learning journal? or discussion forum?]</strong></h3>
 <h3>Quantitative Data Analysis and Results</h3>
 Quantitative research data analysis is generally deductive, occurs at the conclusion of data collection and is statistical (Bogdan and Biklen, 2007, p.
 46).
 An in-depth understanding or even an overview of statistical analysis is outside the parameters of this course.
 However, even if you do not have a background in statistics, you must find your way through what can initially appear to be a daunting discussion.